benghaem/cavrr/README.md

 ## Usage

 Run the binary at `bin/cavrr`.
-Currently the program requires one argument: a file to load.

-For example: `bin/cavrr test/hex/bin/simpleoutput.hex`
+`cavrr [filename]`

+Files may be loaded by either passing a filename as an argument or using the load command.
 Program execution may be controlled through the built-in debugger.

 The commands have not been formalized, but at the time of writing the following commands are usable:

 * run [filename] - run the program in program memory or load and run
-* load <filename> - load a program from file
+* load &lt;filename&gt; - load a program from file
 * step [n] - step forward 1 or n instructions
 * bt [addr] - set breakpoint at current pc address or another address in program memory
 * local - display instructions in program memory near the program counter
-* set <flag> <value> - set the value of a config flag
+* set &lt;flag&gt; &lt;value&gt; - set the value of a config flag
 * dbe  - enable processor debug output
 * ppc  - print program counter
 * clear - clear the output (Terminals with ANSI support only)
 * exit - exit the program

-### Available Config Flags:
+### Available Config Flags

 * run_ignores_break - instruct the run command to ignore breakpoints (minor speed boost) [ default = 0 ]
 * no_reset_on_load - when loading a program from file do not reset the processor state [ default = 0 ]